altaga/Paw-Monitor/README.md

 ## DynamoDB

-En este caso la configuración de AWS IoT ya es proporcionada por la documentación oficial de ON semiconductor, sin embargo yo les mostrare como configurar las Rules para conectar el resto de servicios de AWS.
+In this case the AWS IoT configuration is already provided by the official documentation by ON semiconductor, however I will show you how to configure the Rules to connect the rest of AWS services.

 Link: https://www.onsemi.com/pub/Collateral/AND9831-D.PDF

-- Una vez recibamos los datos a nuestro AWS IoT Core, configuraremos las Rules para conectar los siguientes servicios.
+- Once we receive the data to our AWS IoT Core, we will configure the Rules to connect the following services.

 <img src="https://i.ibb.co/zhzZXGh/Create.png" width="1000">

-- Le colocamos cualquier nombre a la rule.
+- Set any name for the Rule.

 <img src="https://i.ibb.co/Rj05MW5/image.png" width="1000">

-- En el SQL Query colocaremos nuestro topic.
+- In the SQL Query we will place our topic.

 <img src="https://i.ibb.co/R6Yqh0V/image.png" width="1000">

-- La primera rule que vamos a crear sera para guardar todos los datos en una DynamoDB.
+- The first rule we are going to create will be to save all the data in a DynamoDB.

 <img src="https://i.ibb.co/nRm3WNy/image.png" width="1000">

-- Presionamos "Create a new resource" para crear la tabla donde guardaremos los datos.
+- Press "Create a new resource" to create the table where we will save the data.

 <img src="https://i.ibb.co/Hn4TYS2/image.png" width="1000">

-- Para nuestra tabla usaremos los siguientes parámetros, sugiero que uses específicamente estos, ya que en nivel de producción todos los números de device serán diferentes y en la columna "Time" vamos a implementar una función especial de TIMESTAMP.
+- For our table we will use the following parameters, I suggest that you use these specifically, since at production level all the device numbers will be different and in the "Time" column we are going to implement a special TIMESTAMP function.

 <img src="https://i.ibb.co/ZWR8GcG/image.png" width="1000">

-- Una vez creado el recurso regresamos a
+- Once the resource is created we return to:

 <img src="https://i.ibb.co/YtjVBjd/image.png" width="1000">

-La función especial en Sort Key value es:
+The Sort Key value special function is:

     ${parse_time("yyyy.MM.dd G 'at' HH:mm:ss z", timestamp() )}

-- Una vez este terminado eso, habremos terminado la primera rule, en este caso debido a que la rule para la lambda utiliza un SQL query diferente, ya no añaderemos mas acciones a esta rule.
+- Once this is finished, we will have finished the first rule.
+In this case, because the rule for the lambda uses a different SQL query, we will no longer add any more actions to this rule.

 ## Lambda:

-- Para crearemos una nueva rule pero utilizando el siguiente SQL Query.
+- To create a new rule but using the following SQL Query.

 <img src="https://i.ibb.co/Np6R5GQ/image.png" width="1000">

-- Añadiremos a esta rule la siguiente acción:
+- We will add to this rule the following action:

 <img src="https://i.ibb.co/n3H5576/image.png" width="1000">

-- Presionamos el botón de "Create a new Lambda Function":
+- Press the "Create a new Lambda Function" button:

 <img src="https://i.ibb.co/5sLHqy2/image.png" width="1000">

-- Configuramos la lambda de la siguiente forma y la creamos:
+- We configure the lambda in the following way and create it:

 <img src="https://i.ibb.co/68j2BXJ/image.png" width="1000">

-- Una vez creada la lambda bajamos a la seccion de Execution role y presionamos el boton View the YOURROLE on the IAM console para poder agregar la police de SNS para los SMS:
+- Once the lambda has been created we go down to the Execution role section and press the View the YOURROLE button on the IAM console to be able to add the SNS police to the SMS:

 <img src="https://i.ibb.co/K9QRFc4/image.png" width="1000">

-- Agreamos el servicio de SNS
+- We add the SNS service
     - AmazonSNSFullAccess

 <img src="https://i.ibb.co/xJV8jxX/image.png" width="1000">

-- Una ves terminado eso, seleccionamos la lambda en nuestra rule para terminar de configurar el trigger de la lambda.
+- Once that is finished, we select the lambda in our rule to finish configuring the lambda trigger.

 <img src="https://i.ibb.co/zh8Fq0C/image.png" width="1000">

-- Antes de programar la Lambda tendremos que configurar el servicio de SMS a traves de SNS.
+- Before programming the Lambda we will have to configure the SMS service through SNS.

 <img src="https://i.ibb.co/RbjHG8c/image.png" width="1000">

-- Presionamos el boton de "Create Topic" para crear nuestro servicio de mensajes.
+- Press the "Create Topic" button to create our message service.

 <img src="https://i.ibb.co/fNhCPfh/image.png" width="1000">

-- Ponerle titulo al Topic y crearlo.
+- Give the Topic a title and create it.

 <img src="https://i.ibb.co/YDZXHC5/image.png" width="1000">

-- Guarda el numero de ARN, ya que lo vamos a necesitar para configurar la lambda.
+- Save the ARN number, since we are going to need it to configure the lambda.

 <img src="https://i.ibb.co/NpBxLj1/image.png" width="1000">

-- Presionamos el botón de "Create subscription".
+- Click "Create subscription".

 <img src="https://i.ibb.co/bvdLmBW/image.png" width="1000">

-- Seleccionamos como "Protocol" SMS y en Endpoint pon tu numero de celular (Marcacion internacional).
+- Select as "Protocol" SMS and in Endpoint put your cell number (International dialing).

 <img src="https://i.ibb.co/Kw1F5SW/image.png" width="1000">

-- Listo hemos terminado de crear los servicios necesarios para utilizar la lambda correctamente, ahora regresamos a la lambda y copia el código en la carpeta Lambda Code y pegalo en tu Lambda.
+- Done, we have finished creating the necessary services to use the lambda correctly, now we return to the lambda and copy the code in the Lambda Code folder and paste it into your Lambda.

 <img src="https://i.ibb.co/FztvcY8/image.png" width="1000">

-- La parte mas importante del coodigo son los Thresholds, cada uno de ellos se obtuvo de las siguientes referencias.
+- The most important part of the code is the Thresholds, each of them was obtained from the following references.

 - Air Quality: RSL10 Reference.
 - Max Accel Limit: https://web.archive.org/web/20170104164718/http://www.au.af.mil/au/aupress/digital/pdf/book/b_0113_brulle_engineering_space_age.pdf